What Is My Email IP Address? Exploring Your IP Reputation

 The Spamhaus Project is an international cybersecurity organization.
 It compiles several popular anti-spam lists, which are a go-to resource for many internet service providers and email servers.

-Spamhaus offers a checker tool that lets you see if your IP address is listed on any of Spamhaus’s lists.
-If you find that your IP is listed, the tool provides detailed information on why it was listed and offers guidance on what you can do to resolve the issue.
+Spamhaus offers a checker tool that lets you see if your IP address is on any of Spamhaus’s lists.
+If you find your IP listed, the tool provides detailed information on why it was listed and offers guidance on what you can do to resolve the issue.

 How Much Control Do You Have Over Your IP Reputation?
 Shared vs. Dedicated IP Addresses